 This also means that we have to make sure that all of the school work for the day is completed BEFORE games or practice that day…especially when many of the games are over an hour away and last WAY into the night.

+While neither of my boys are involved in clubs or co-ops, these can also be very time-consuming activities.
 So, as you are thinking about your family’s daily homeschool schedule, definitely be sure to add this into the equation.

 5. Do You Like Your Homeschool Schedule Broken Down by Minute or Weekly Tasks?